zdharma-continuum/zinit/docs/LS_COLORS-explanation.md

   provided by the trapd00r package.

 This way, except for the plugin installation and update, `dircolors` isn't ran, just normal sourcing is done.
-The every-day sourced file (i.e. `c.zsh`) is even being compiled to speed up the loading.
+The every-day sourced file (i.e. `clrs.zsh`) is even being compiled to speed up the loading.

 []( vim:set ft=markdown tw=80: )